mattray/managed_chef_server-cookbook/README.md

 ## default ##

-Installs the Chef Server in a new deployment, wrapping the [Chef-Server](https://github.com/chef-cookbooks/chef-server) cookbook.
+Installs the Chef Infra Server in a new deployment, wrapping the [Chef-Server](https://github.com/chef-cookbooks/chef-server) cookbook.
 You will need to use the `managed_organization` recipe or provide your own organizations recipe to use the other recipes.
 If you wish to configure your Chef Infra Server to report to Automate you will need to provide the following attributes like so:

     node['mcs']['data_collector']['token'] = '1234ABCD5678efjkkPmBsihvwXI='
     node['mcs']['data_collector']['root_url'] = 'https://YOURAUTOMATE/data-collector/v0/'